 We often say, "You can't take it with you."
-This is true with material things, but our good and righteous works and acts do transcend into the next life (v13).
+This is true with material things, but our good and righteous works and acts do transcend into the next life (v.
+13).

 And because of our diligence now, we are no longer in "labor" in eternity.
-This is not talking about work, but the "labor" pains of life.
+This is not about work but life's "labor" pains.

-THE FIRST HARVEST (REV. 14:14-16)
+THE 1ST HARVEST (REVELATION 14:14-16)